gyuho/learn/doc/etcd_raft_algorithm/README.md

   between `follower` and `leader`.
 If a candidate receives votes from the majority of a cluster, it becomes the new leader.
 - **`term`**: *Raft* divides time into `term`s of arbitrary duration, indexed with consecutive integers.
-Each terms begins with an *election*.
+Each term begins with an *election*.
 And if the election ends with no leader (split vote), it creates a new `term`. *Raft* ensures that each `term` has at most one leader in the given `term`. `Term` index is also used to detect obsolete information.
 Servers always sync with